AFHEEM/AHClassifier/README.md

 - scoring: Used for scoring the model.
 - training: Used for training the model.
 This package also contains a [test_train.py](src/training/test_train.py)  file used for unit testing of the training module
 - util: Utility classes to help model building, packaging and deployment.

+<b>main.py</b>: Entry point for the program.
+Used for running the ML pipeline i.e. training, evaluation and scoring </br>
+  <b>parameters.json</b>: This file contains global program parameters for use within the application</br>

 <b>Note</b>: The .yml piplines in this repository are just for reference purposes.
 They are not fully integrated in the source code.
 ## Running this project